FeliceRivarez/FeliceRivarez/README.md

 - NLP
 - Computer Graphics.

-I will make repositories some of these courses public after the end of this semester.
+I will make repositories for some of these courses public after the end of this semester.
 If I am allowed to, public repos to appear include NLP and Computer Graphics.
 Repos for other courses will probably not be made public since there are already numerous other repos for reference.
 [![Ashutosh's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=FeliceRivarez&theme=react)](https://github.com/ashutosh00710/github-readme-activity-graph)

 <!---